 Isabelle is a bubbly and bright little girl who is described by her foster carers as having a great sense of humour.
 She can seem shy at first when she meets people, but soon becomes chatty and vibrant and loves to talk to those around her.
 Isabelle can be very girly and loves to dress up as a princess and playing with Barbies.
 She also likes to play with her brothers, building train tracks and playing with cars or outside.

 Sofia is 2 ½ years old.
 She is a happy, cheeky little girl who is always laughing and smiling.
-She is very beautiful, with the most amazing brown eyes.
-She is of Turkish heritage.
+She is very beautiful, with the most amazing blue eyes.
 Her great sense of humour and infectious personality draw everyone to her.
 She loves to look at books and read along, enjoys playing with her toys and having days out.

 Sofia's foster carer describes her as a sweet and bubbly little girl to care for.
 Sofia does all the things a little girl of her age does, such as going to nursery where she is very popular with staff and children.
 Her vocabulary is extensive and she enjoys having conversations with those around her.
 Her favourite question at the moment is 'why'.

 Sofia does have some medical needs which affect her mobility.
 She is not daunted by this and is very competent at getting around.
 If Sofia was able to express her wish for a 'forever adoptive family', it would be a family who can see past her mobility, as this does not worry her.
 She is enjoying her life to the full.

 William is a smiley and sociable 8 month old baby.
 He loves being around people and will happily show you his lovely smile if you say hello to him.
 He has lived with his foster carers since he was twelve days old, as it was decided his birth parents could not meet his needs, due to them both suffering from mental health conditions.